chippieTV/geowat/README.md

 # Reading TIFF with WASM

 ## Goals
 Make a tiny TIFF reader ideally with no dependencies.
-Only needs to support a small subset of TIFF's functionality, i.e. the bigger goal is GeoTIFF and COG with the least amount of code and greatest understanding..
+Only needs to support a small subset of TIFF's functionality, i.e. the bigger goal is GeoTIFF and COG with the least amount of code and greatest understanding.. also .. just for fun.

 - read a TIFF file and extract metadata using only WAT
 - get pixels out of the the TIFF file and display somehow
     - write to a canvas
-    - write directly to a WebGL texture?
+    - write directly to a WebGL/WebGPU texture?
 - extract GeoTIFF metadata
 - consider how to calculate appropriate `range-requests` to use for COGs (this could be useful for some edge server or something).

 ## Building
 To build the WASM file you need to install `wat2wasm` using the following in your working directory `npm i wat-wasm`.
-You can try to install it globally but it asked for sudo so I opted to install locally to the project.
+You can install it globally but it asked for sudo so I opted to install locally to the project.

 Once installed you can build the WASM file from the WAT using the following, replacing FILENAME with the appropriate file you wish to build.
-Be aware since it's not instaleld globally you have to reference the binary manually, you could add this to your PATH so you don't need to but that seems a bit heavy handed at the project level..
+Be aware since it's not installed globally you have to reference the binary manually, you could add this to your PATH so you don't need to but that seems a bit heavy handed at the project level..

 `./node_modules/.bin/wat2wasm FILENAME.wat`